andrew-tawfik/DelaunayMesh/README.md

-# ToDoList
+## Triangle Mesh Project
+This project is a C++ implementation of a triangle mesh generator.
+The program defines a Point class for representing points in 2D space, a Triangle class with various geometric functions, and a Mesh class that builds and manages a mesh of triangles.

-### June 27
+### Program Workflow

-getNeighbours from sides ('A', 'B', 'C')

-findTriangle function using contains:
+1. Find the Triangle Containing the Point:
+    - Use determinant signs to determine which triangle contains a point.

-- looks in current triangle, checks if all determinant are negative
+    - If the point is not in the current triangle, check neighboring triangles.
-- if any are positive check that sides neighbour
-- this is the shortest path

-### June 28

-Triangle class:

-  - need to implement pointIndices array
-  - need to remove the array
-  - make sure that the circumcirle method also work for right-angled triangles

-Mesh class :

-1. Each triangle created needs to have
-- an index
-- array of pointIndices
-- array of neighbourIndices

-2. Program Workflow
-- Find in which triangle does the point lie inside from determinant signs
-- createTriangles()
+2. Create New Triangles:
+    - Create new triangles by connecting the point to the vertices of the containing triangle.
+    - Update the mesh with the new triangles.

+3. Check Neighbors:
-- Check if the point lies inside neighbour circumcircles
+    - Check if the point lies inside the circumcircles of neighboring triangles.
-- if True, create Triangles

-3.
+    - If true, create additional triangles and update neighbors.